 LEADER SUPPER COOKS NEEDED

 The GroveYouth leadership teams are looking for some awesome volunteers to cook supper for them a few times this semester!
 For more information, click here.

 Dates for 2022/2023 coming soon.

 In our programs all of the students are divided into small groups with a couple of leaders that meet at some point throughout the night.
 It’s our policy that every year before Christmas these leaders contact students’ parents or caregivers.
 The purpose of this interaction is so that you can get to know who their small group leaders are, have dialogue about your comfort levels in regards to leader and student interactions outside of our program nights (especially in regards to COVID considerations), and for you to have space to ask any questions that you may have.

 These phone calls are our way of helping connect each student’s GroveYouth community life to their home life.
 We invite you to engage in them in whatever ways are helpful!

 Parents and Caregivers, we look forward to chatting!
-If your student has been regularly attending GroveYouth this fall and you haven’t received a phone call by the first week of December, please let us know by contacting me (email@example.com // 306.221.8733).
+If your student has been regularly attending GroveYouth this year and you haven’t received a phone call yet, please let us know by contacting Chandra (email@example.com // 306.221.8733).